MattiasKallio/snillrik-settings/README.md

 ## WooCommerce
 If WooCommerce is active on the site, you can choose to redirect to Checkout after "add to cart", so skipping the cart-part.

+## Get the WordPress customizer back
+In themes like the Twentytwentytwo it's really hard to find the link to the customizer.
+This adds it under Appearance, ...where he belongs!